surifirstpin/biplus_documentation/docs/Dashboard.md

 You can add different reports to the layout selected, depending on the requirement.

 **4.** Click on **Update report** to add reports to layout.
+ - You can add report by selecting the

 **5.**  Click on **Apply Filters**  to add global filters and lookups.